ECNU-ILOG/ICDM/README.md

 :smile_cat: Welcome to ICDM, this is a comprehensive repository specializing in ***Inductive Cognitive Diagnosis for Fast Student Learning in Web-Based Online Intelligent Education Systems*** published in WWW 2024.

-We provide comprehensive instructions on how to run ICDM in the ***<u>"exps/ICDM"</u>*** directory.
-If you're interested, please navigate to the exps/ICDM directory for more information.
+We provide comprehensive instructions on how to run ICDM in the ***<u>"exps"</u>*** directory.
+If you're interested, please navigate to the exps directory for more information.

 # Requirements

 ```python
 dgl==1.1.2+cu116